Alison Sheridan: Selected publications

-Sheridan, A.; Schulting, R.; Quinnell, H.; Taylor, R. (2008) Revisiting a small passage tomb at Broadsands, Devon.
+Sheridan, A., Schulting, R., Quinnell, H. and Taylor, R. (2008) Revisiting a small passage tomb at Broadsands, Devon.
 Proceedings of the Devon Archaeological Society, 66, pp.1–26.

 Sheridan, A. (2010) The Neolithization of Britain and Ireland: The “Big Picture”, in Finlayson, B.; Warren, G. (ed.)
 Landscapes in Transition.
 Oxford: Oxbow Books, pp. 89–105.

 Sheridan, A. (2010) The earliest pottery in Britain and Ireland and its continental background, In Vanmontfort, B. (ed) Pots, Farmers and Foragers: Pottery traditions and social interaction in the earliest Neolithic of the Lower Rhine area.
 Amsterdam: Amsterdam University Press, pp. 189–207.

 Sheridan, A. (2012) Contextualizing Kilmartin: building a narrative for developments in western Scotland and beyond, from the Early Neolithic to the Late Bronze Aze, in Jones, A. M.; Pollard, J.; Allen, M.; Gardiner, J. (ed.)
 Image, Memory and Monumentality.
 Archaeological engagements with the material world.
 Prehistoric Society Research Paper 5, Oxford: Oxbow Books, pp. 163–183.